 At the stations Obergurgl, Weisssee, and Pitztaler Gletscher, using corrected precipitation leads to significantly improved results in terms of all three performance measures.
-At the low-elevated stations Prutz and Nauders, the applied precipitation correction leads to a severe overestimation of snow depth of 223 and 120 %, respectively, on average.
-However, while these stations are within the simulation area (i. e., the rectangle surrounding the study catchments shown in fig. 1), they are located outside of the investigated catchments and are significantly lower elevated (minimum elevation of the study site catchments is 1760 m).
+At the low-elevated stations Prutz and Nauders, the applied precipitation stations are within the simulation area (i. e., the rectangle surrounding the study catchments shown in fig. 1), they are located outside of the investigated catchments and are significantly lower elevated (minimum elevation of the study catchments is 1760 m).